top of page

 2. Ball of foot callous and corns.

-• The ball of the foot is susceptible to callous and corns because we propel off this part of the foot when walking and running.
+• The ball of the foot is susceptible to callus and corns because we propel off this part of the foot when walking and running.

 • High heel shoes can also force us to overload the ball.

-• Wearing worn out shoes which lack support can increase ball of foot callous.
+• Wearing worn out shoes which lack support can increase ball of foot callus.

-• Certain foot types can be predisposed to ball of foot callous such as high arched foot types.
+• Certain foot types can be predisposed to ball of foot callus such as high arched foot types.

 • People with Rheumatoid arthritis or osteoarthritis can get ball of foot arthritis.